Luís A. Nunes Amaral Complex systems approaches to the study of biomedical phenomena

 Research Interests

 The Amaral lab conducts research on complex biological and social systems across a wide variety of disciplines.
-Gene regulators network, metabolic pathways, ecosystems, and the Internet are all examples of complex systems.
-These systems typically have a large number of components that act according to rules that may change over time and that may not be well understood.
+Gene regulatory network, chromatin organization, human physiology, and the scientific enterprise are all examples of complex systems.
+They have a large number of components that act according to rules that may change over time and that may not be well understood.
 Moreover, the connectivity of the components may be quite plastic and their roles may be fluid.
 Because of such adaptability, one frequently observes the emergence of novel structures that could not be predicted from the individual characteristics of the components.

-Our goal is to develop mechanistic models that provide insight into the emergence, evolution, and stability of complex systems.
+The goal of our research is to develop mechanistic models that provide insight into the emergence, evolution, and stability of complex systems.
 We pursue approaches that emphasize a holistic view of the system instead of focusing on the details of the components.
-The recent focus of our research includes studying stress response and aging in C. elegans, gene regulation networks in eye development in Drosophila, and evolutionary signatures in the codon utilization rates of different microbes.
+Our research has recently focused on novel approaches to the study of the multi-level organization of gene regulation in human cells, the identification of hidden states in human physiology, and the increase in scientific fraud.

 Selected Publications